Importing a car from overseas

 Share article

-There are two options when it comes to importing a car into the UK.
+There are two options when it comes to importing a car to the UK.
 You can either arrange everything yourself or pay a car import agent to handle it for you.
-Either way there are pros and cons, so we’ll try to help you make an informed decision.
+Either way, there are pros and cons, so we’ll try to help you make an informed decision.

-It is possible to import a car to this country from most places in the world, as long as you follow the rules and regulations to make it road legal in the UK.
+It is possible to import cars to this country from most places in the world, as long as you follow the rules and regulations to make your imported vehicle road legal in the UK.

 If you’re bringing a car to this country yourself, you’ll need to be aware of the UK’s strict car import rules.